 After spending a month living in Lebanon with a local family, I had many opportunities to really get to know the food of Lebanon.
 Prior to traveling there, I didn’t really know much about Lebanese food.
 However by the time I left, I was in love with all of the Mediterranean flavors and such fresh foods.
 I loved going to the markets and restaurants learning about the different dishes!

 Even in times of peace in Lebanon there is still a war raging.
 Lebanon battles it’s Arab neighbors for the title of ‘Creator of Hummus’.
 They even went as far as trying to copyright it!
 This battle has raged on for years, and still no real resolution as to who the real creator of hummus is.
 In May 2010, the Guinness World Record awarded Lebanon with the largest dish of hummus in the world.
 The winning dish, cooked by 300 cooks in the village of al-Fanar, near Beirut, weighed 10,452 kg (22,994 lbs, equal to 11.5 U.S. tons).
-Yes, that’s right, the Lebanese are serious about hummus; actually they are serious about food…period.
+Yes, that’s right, the Lebanese are serious about hummus; actually the Lebanese are serious about food…period.

 Mediterranean Food Origin is Shared Between Many Countries